History of The Clark Sports Center

 - Maintaining the level of support from The Clark Foundation

 In 2013, a focus on the current and future needs of The Clark Sports Center resulted in rethinking the current footprint of the building and exploring an expansion that would solve the issues around lack of space and growing membership.
-Construction on an expansion is planned and includes a larger fitness center, multiple group fitness and meeting rooms, a renovated aquatics area, family locker rooms, new racquetball and squash courts, an expansive lobby with a new high rocking climbing wall, storage space, and additional offices.
+Construction on an expansion was planned and included a larger fitness center, multiple group fitness and meeting rooms, a renovated aquatics area, family locker rooms, new racquetball and squash courts, an expansive lobby with a new high rocking climbing wall, storage space, and additional offices.

 In 2014 The Clark Foundation announced the expansion of the Clark Sports Center.
 The Expansion opened June 17, 2017.